 What is droperidol (Inapsine)?

-Droperidol is a sedative, tranquilizer, and anti-nausea medication.
+Droperidol is a sedative, tranquilizer, and anti-nausea medicine.

-Droperidol may also be used for purposes other than those listed in this medication guide.
+Droperidol may also be used for purposes not listed in this medication guide.

 What are the possible side effects of droperidol (Inapsine)?